kubernetes-retired/spartakus/README.md

 [![Build Status](https://travis-ci.org/kubernetes-incubator/spartakus.svg?branch=master)](https://travis-ci.org/kubernetes-incubator/spartakus)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kubernetes-incubator/spartakus)](https://goreportcard.com/report/github.com/kubernetes-incubator/spartakus)

-This project aims to collect information about Kubernetes clusters.
+> Project Spartakus aims at collecting usage information about Kubernetes clusters.
 This information will help the Kubernetes development team to understand what people are doing with it, and to make it a better product.

-THIS DOES NOT REPORT ANY PERSONAL INFORMATION.
-Anything that might be identifying, including things like IP addresses, container images, and object names are anonymized.
+Note: **Spartakus does not report any personal identifiable information (PII)**.
+Anything that might be identifying, including IP addresses, container images, and object names are anonymized.
 We take this very seriously.
-If you think something we are collecting might be considered personal information, PLEASE let us know!
+If you think something we are collecting might be considered PII, please doe let us know by raising an issue here.

-This is a 100% voluntary effort.
-It is not baked into Kubernetes in any way, shape, or form.
-If you don't want to run it, you don't have to.
-If you want to run your own server and collect data yourself, you can do that, too.
-If you want to report less information, the source is here and we're open to feature requests to better tailor the reports to what people are comfortable with.
+Running Spartakus is a voluntary effort, that is, itis not baked into Kubernetes in any way, shape, or form.
+In other words: it operates on an opt-in basis—if you don't want to run it, you don't have to.
+If you want to run your own server and collect data yourself, you can do that, too—see also the [user docs](docs/) for more info on how to customize the reports.

-## Overview

-This project encompasses two things:

-1. collector: an HTTP API which receives reports from volunteers and stores them in Google Bigquery
-2. volunteer: a tool that periodically generates reports using the Kubernetes API and publishes it to the collector

 ## What is in a report?

-Reports include a user-provided cluster identifier (we recommend a random UUID), the version strings of your kubernetes master, and some information about each node in the cluster, including OS version, kubelet version, docker version, and CPU and memory capacity.
+Reports include a user-provided cluster identifier, the version strings of your Kubernetes master, and some information about each node in the cluster, including the operating system version, `kubelet` version, container runtime version, as well as CPU and memory capacity.

-To repeat from above: THIS DOES NOT REPORT ANY PERSONAL INFORMATION.
-Anything that might be identifying, including things like IP addresses, container images, and object names are anonymized.
-We take this very seriously.
-If you think something we are collecting might be considered personal information, PLEASE let us know!

-An example of a report payload:
+An example report payload looks as follows:

 ```json
 {